Global Cycling Network: History

 On 1 January 2013, Global Cycling Network was launched by SHIFT Active Media founder Simon Wear, under Google's now-defunct YouTube Original Channel Initiative, as part of its multi-channel network media strategy.
 Wear's original objective was to create a "network of quality cycling video content creators and give cycling global promotion through an official channel".
 The YouTube channel also provides a media channel for the promotion of the parent company's client brands.

 In 2015, the channel was awarded Best Vlogger/Best Use of Video during the Cycling Media Awards 2015 awards night, which aims to recognise the best of UK cycling media.
 In 2016 the parent company's multi-channel network division was spun off as Play Sports Network, and management of the channel was transferred to the new company.
 On 18 April 2017 the channel broke the 1 million subscriber mark.

 On 27 February 2017, Discovery Communications, the owner of Eurosport, announced the acquisition of a 20% stake in Play Sports Group, the company that owns the GCN channel.
 In 2019, Discovery Communications acquired a controlling interest in Play Sports Group and the GCN franchise, increasing holdings to 71%.

-In February 2018, GCN announced the addition of time trial and duathlon world champion Emma Pooley to the team.
-On 24 March 2019, Pooley announced that after presenting for a year she would be leaving the channel to concentrate on engineering.

-On 3 July 2018, GCN announced another new presenter, cycling journalist and PhD graduate Oliver Bridgewood, who previously worked as a writer and video producer at Cycling Weekly.

-On 26 July 2019, GCN introduced Jeremy Powers, a former professional racing cyclist who has won over 90 UCI victories, four USA Cyclocross National Championships, the 2015 Pan-American UCI cyclocross championships, and the most cyclocross races by any American male.

-On 24 December 2019, GCN announced the addition of former Welsh track cyclist 2016 UEC European Track Championships team pursuit bronze medallist Manon Lloyd as a presenter.

-On 29 October 2020, GCN announced the addition of Alex Paton as a presenter on their GCN Tech channel.

 On 13 June 2024, it was announced that Warner Bros.
 Discovery had sold the channel back to Simon Wear.
 This ended the co-production of broadcast content by Eurosport and GCN+.